 After a quick timeout, American Express(R) Business Gold Card establishes itself with a rollout of flexible travel benefits that temporarily confuses the Capital One cash back attack.
 Amex’s 4 points per dollar in 2 select categories where your business spent the most each month allows them to bridge the gap on the scoreboard, and end the half with some momentum.

 Amex comes out to the locker room strong with 25% points back for eligible air travel redemptions and a nifty pay your balance over time option.
 But Capital One isn’t fazed – countering with a methodical employee cards at no cost benefit, no redemption threshold and regular itemized reports for management.
-The Amex Business Gold just doesn’t have the legs to fight back, as it’s weighed down by its hefty annual fee and no intro bonus.
+The Amex Business Gold just doesn’t have the legs to fight back, as it’s weighed down by its hefty annual fee.
 The Spark Cash cruises to victory.

 (#3) The Business Platinum(R) Card from American Express vs. (#6) CitiBusiness/AAdvantage Platinum Select World Mastercard